abilandz/NAT3054/Lecture_3/make.md

 ### 4. The final step: **cmake** <a name="the.final.step.cmake"></a>

-CMake ('cross-platform make') is an advanced software development tool which is used primarily to automate the creation of configuration files for standard native build tools, e.g. _makefiles_ for **make**.
-It was released for the first time in 2000 by Kitware, Inc., a technology company headquartered in Clifton Park, New York, and initially focusing mostly on 3D biomedical imaging of the human body.
+CMake ('cross-platform make') is an advanced software development tool used primarily to automate the creation of configuration files for standard native build tools, such as _makefiles_ for the **make**.
+It was first released in 2000 by Kitware, Inc., a technology company headquartered in Clifton Park, New York, with an initial focus on 3D biomedical imaging of the human body.

 #### Installing cmake

-By default, **cmake** is not installed on Linux distributions.
-To install the currently supported version for a given Linux distribution, one can proceed by using the standard packaging tools for that distribution, e.g. **apt-get** on Ubuntu:
+By default, **cmake** is not installed on most Linux distributions.
+To install the currently supported version for a given Linux distribution, one can proceed by using CMakethe standard packaging tools for that distribution, e.g. **apt-get** on Ubuntu:

 ```bash
 # Install cmake as a root: